 Across levels and functions, leaders need to learn what is now required, interpreting inclusive leadership for their various groups or for different roles.
 They also need tools and support as they improve their ability to identify and mitigate bias, respect differences, build empathetic relationships, manage conflict, and bring out the best in others.

-5 Powerful Ways to Take REAL Action on DEI
+5 Powerful Ways to Take REAL Action on Equity, Diversity & Inclusion

 Here are 5 powerful ways some of our clients are taking action to infuse their leadership and culture with the mindset, skillset, and tools needed to build greater equity, and then diversity and inclusion: